reuk/parallel-reverb-raytracer/readme.md

 make

 # optional
-make install
+make package
 ```

+*IMPORTANT!* don't `make install` - the install targets are set up to produce
+a packaged distribution, so you'll end up with a lot of unnecessary extras
+installed in /usr/local if you run this.

-Once these libraries all have CMake builds of their own I (might) add git
+Once the libraries all have CMake builds of their own I might add git
 submodules for them.

 On Mac OS X the OpenCL framework is used.